uzh-rpg/agilicious/README.md

 ### How do I change the characteristics of my simulation?
 Everything is structured in `.yaml` files.
 The most important of these `.yaml` files is the so-called "Pilot" file.
 For example, when launching the Agisim simulation, the `agiros/agiros/parameters/simple_sim_pilot.yaml` file is used.
 Here, the user can define which controller to use, which estimator to use, which quadrotor model to use, etc. If one were to change the mass of the quadrotor, for example, one would in this case need to modify the `agiros/agiros/parameters/quads/kingfisher.yaml` file.

+## Launch your first real flight:
+For launching a real flight, you need to connect a RealSense T265 to the USB port of the onboard jetson TX2.
+The procedure to launch your quadrotor is very simple:
+1. Boot up the Jetson TX2.
+2. Inside the Jetson TX2, compile the Agilicious codebase.
+3. Launch the controllers and camera estimation by running: `roslaunch outdoor_quadrotor.launch quad_name:=<your quad name>`
+4. In your computer, which must be connected to the same WiFi network as your quadrotor, do `roslaunch outdoor_basecomputer.launch quad_name:=<your quad name>`.
+Don't forget to setup your ros IPs properly.
+You can have the rosmaster either inside the drone or in the computer, and both nodes need to be setup accordingly.
+5. In your computer you will see the same GUI that pops up when you run a simulation.
+Press the `Connect` button and the voltage and state estimation values should appear in the GUI.
+Note that this time, the voltage value and the state estimation values come from the real hardware.
+Make sure that these values are sane and consistent.
+6. Arm your quad by pressing the `Arm Bridge`.
+The rotors should spin at this stage.
+7. If everything looks sane, press `Start` to takeoff!

 # Documentation